canonical/checkbox/checkbox-ng/docs/manpages/plainbox.rst

 Files
 =====

-The following files and directories affect PlainBox:
+The following files and directories affect Plainbox:

 Created or written to
 ---------------------

 ``$XDG_CACHE_HOME/plainbox/logs``
-    PlainBox keeps all internal log files in this directory.
+    Plainbox keeps all internal log files in this directory.
 In particular the ``crash.log`` is generated there on abnormal termination.
 If extended logging / tracing is enabled via ``--debug`` or ``--trace`` then ``debug.log`` will be created in this directory.
 The files are generated on